dariopellegrini/StorageDone-Android/README.md

 ```

 ### Queries
 Get and delete commands can use queries.
-Queries can be build in different ways, using custom operators
+Queries can be built in different ways, using custom operators

 ```kotlin